 Derby City Advocate Service

-Derbyshire County Council Advocate Service
+Derbyshire County Council Advocate Service is

 Based in Derby providing information and support for male and female victims of forced marriage and 'honour-based' violence.